 How to do Kegel Exercises

-Once you know what the movement feels like, do Kegel exercises three times a day:
+Once you know what the movement feels like, do Kegel exercises 3 times a day:

 Make sure your bladder is empty, then sit or lie down.

-Tighten the pelvic floor muscles.
-Hold tight and count to 6 to 8.
+Tighten your pelvic floor muscles.
+Hold tight and count to 8.

 Relax the muscles and count to 10.

-Repeat 10 times, three times a day (morning, afternoon, and night).
+Repeat 10 times, 3 times a day (morning, afternoon, and night).